Sections in this article:

 A few quick fixes for window condensation include:

-• Controlling Interior Humidity: If there is too much moisture in the air, condensation is more likely to form on windows.
-The remedy may be something as simple as moving plants and fish tanks away from windows.
+• Controlling Interior Humidity: If too much moisture is in the air, condensation is more likely to form on windows.
+The remedy may be as simple as moving plants and fish tanks away from windows.
 The source of the humidity may be something more serious, like a faulty cooling system.
 We recommend first identifying the source of the moisture.
 Updating a newer HVAC system, using a dehumidifier, or upgrading a ventilation system can all help to reduce moisture and window condensation.

 • Opening Drapes/Blinds: Heavy drapes minimize the flow of air at the window, which can contribute to condensation.
 By opening drapes and window treatments, the air moves more freely along the window, effectively reducing condensation.